When and why should governments interfere in the workings of advanced economies?

 To what extent does traditional competition policy still suffice in a world where firms increasingly sell their products online?
 And should the Ministry of Finance expand public spending if the unemployment rate gets high and the economy stagnates?
 In this programme, you will learn to assess different strategies to handle diverse microeconomic and macroeconomic problems.

 We offer two specializations: " Microeconomics of Markets and Incentives” and “Macroeconomic Theory and Policy ”.
 Alternatively, you can specialize in Energy Economics, or put an emphasis on Health issues in your programme.
-It is also possible to design your own study programme.
-The programme is truly international, being taught entirely in English.
-The best international textbooks are used in the various courses, students study papers published in prominent academic journals in order to keep up with the latest developments.
-Courses are taught by specialists with an international reputation in their field of research and/or a key role in public debates .
+In each specialisation, it remains possible to design your own study programme.

 Please visit the Faculty website to find specific information about online and on-campus activities, and your study start in September 2020.